ChrisQGeorge/Chris-G-CS-340/README.md

 <image src = "Pictures/Picture7.png"></image>
 <image src = "Pictures/Picture8.png"></image>
-Next download the crud.py file, the *GraziosoSalvareShelterDogFinder.ipynb* file, and the *Grazioso Salvare Logo.png* file and put  them in the same folder.
+<br>Next download the crud.py file, the *GraziosoSalvareShelterDogFinder.ipynb* file, and the *Grazioso Salvare Logo.png* file and put  them in the same folder.

 After this, edit the *GraziosoSalvareShelterDogFinder.ipynb* file variables on lines 26-30 with your given port, database, collection, username, and password such as in the following screenshot.
 <image src = "Pictures/Picture9.png"></image>